drone/docs/content/usage/config/conditions.md

   event: tag
 ```

-Execute a step if the build event is a `tag` created out of a branch:
+Execute a step if the build event is a `tag` created from the specified branch:

 ```diff
 when: